SamB133/SimpleCryptography/README.md

 # SimpleCryptography
-A simple cryptography Python program to cipher or decipher Atbash, Ceaser Cypher, and ROT.
+A simple cryptography Python program to cipher or decipher Atbash, Ceaser Cypher, and ROT phrases.